apex/apex-shell/Readme.md

  The `apex-shell(1)` command allows you to execute commands in an AWS Lambda function via an interactive shell.

-## About

- Why on earth would you want to do this?
-Running arbitrary commands in AWS Lambda allows you to do things such as verify that AWS roles have adequate permissions to interact with other resources, inspecting what environment variables are presented by AWS, or simply taking a peek at the file structure of a Lambda container.

 ## Installation

 Grab a [binary release](https://github.com/apex/apex-shell/releases), or install via go-get: